0abst/Solidity-Cairo-codes/README.md

  * Codes written based on the OpenZeppelin framework

- * Read code, compile, deploy and interact with a contract with Javascript
+ * Read code, compile, deploy and interact with a contract with Javascript.
+Use of the Hardhat framework: https://hardhat.org/

  * One of the main tasks has been to solve the challenges here: https://github.com/l-henri/solidity-101

 For Cairo we have:

- * Codes written based on the OpenZeppelin framework
+ * Codes written based on the OpenZeppelin framework (https://github.com/OpenZeppelin/cairo-contracts)

  * Read code, compile, deploy and interact with a contract with Javascript